-"Custodian" means the district employee(s) having physical custody and control of public records of the district, or authorized access thereto, including those employees who have been appointed to respond to requests for public records and other district information on a routine basis, and the designees of all such appointed custodians.
+"Custodian" means the district employee(s) having physical custody and control of the public records, including those employees who respond to requests for information on a routine basis.
+"Custodian" also includes the person, whether elected or appointed, who is legally responsible for administration of the district, or that person's designee.